ma2saka/scala-processing.g8/README.markdown

 Simple Template for Scala x Processing
 ---------------------------------------

-This project is giter8 template.(see [foundweekends - Giter8](http://www.foundweekends.org/giter8/))
+This project is giter8 template.

 ## How to use